Normal-Tangerine8609/Scriptable-Widgets/README.md

 # Scriptable Widgets

-Here are all of the scriptable widgets I have made.
+Here are all of the scriptable widgets I have made:

 * [Reddit Text Subreddit Widget](#reddit-text-subreddit-widget)
 * [Daily Quote Widget](#daily-quote-widget)